Pitty: Career

-A Trupe Delirante No Circo Voador (2010-2011)

-In 2011, Pitty released her second live album, recorded at Circo Voador, A Trupe Delirante No Circo Voador.
+In 2011, Pitty released her second live album, recorded at Circo Voador, A Trupe Delirante no Circo Voador.
 The show was recorded in Rio de Janeiro in December, during a performance that featured special guests, in addition to their official band (guitarist Martin, bassist and drummer Joe Duda).
 The live show featured typical songs and some of his hits during his career, marked by great successes.

 A Trupe Delirante No Circo Voador was nominated for a Latin Grammy in the category Best Brazilian Rock Album.

 In December 2011, the band ended the tour "A Trupe Delirante em Turnê".
 In reference to your work, Pitty got great achievements in this tour as, for example, shows held in the United States, which were noticed by one of the largest newspapers in print media in the world, The New York Times.
 The newspaper compared the band with renowned bands like Guns n 'Roses and Joan Jett.
 Pitty was also the highlight of the American Billboard magazine that keeps the artists greatest hits of the world.
 There was also the launch of the tour with Live Orkut and YouTube platforms.

-Agridoce (2011-2013)

 In 2011, Pitty and Martin developed a side project called Agridoce.

-SETEVIDAS & Turnê Setevidas – Ao Vivo (2014-2016)

 In 2014 in the album release week of Setevidas, the singer Pitty was featured with the new CD and entered the top 200 of more than 12 countries: Mexico, United States, Spain, Paraguay, Chile, Argentina, Brazil and others.
 Being the album with the biggest positive reception of criticism in 2014 by the Brazilian media and the career of singer Pitty.
 The second single "Serpente" topped the tops of the main Brazilian radio stations and is currently considered the most successful single of the album.

 In February 2016, it was announced that the singer, together with the band Os Paralamas do Sucesso and singers Nando Reis and Paula Toller, would take part of a tour promoted by the project Nivea Viva!, which takes place every year and takes artists on Brazilian tours.
 The series of 7 shows will pay tribute to Brazilian rock.

 In 2019, her album Matriz was nominated for the Latin Grammy Award for Best Portuguese Language Rock or Alternative Album.